Faiyaz42/Resume-Projects-OLD/COVID-19 Dashboard/Readme.md

+# Tableau COVID-19 Dashboard 📈

-Please download them first in order to explore.
+<strong> Please download the workbook first in order to explore.  </strong>